TechGrounds-Cloud8/cloud8-yismailmo/03_Cloud_1/NTW03.md

 IETF develops open standards through open processes with one goal in mind: to make the Internet work better.
 With a large open international community of network designers, operators, vendors, and researchers.

-So to introduce your own protocal the process of creating one is much more formal and organized today, Compared to when
+So to introduce your own protocal, the process of creating one is much more formal and organized today.

+This due to having an informal system where anyone could just write an RFC (Request for comment) would lead to chaos.

+Thus, Internet and TCP/IP standards are still called RFCs and IETF is still responsible for the creation of Internet standards(protocals).

 ### Look into wireshark and install this program.
 Try and capture a bit of your own network data.
 Search for a protocol you know and try to understand how it functions.

 ## Source